EvotecIT/PSEventViewer/Sources/EventViewerX/Rules/README-Rules-System.md

 ## Adding a rule

-1. Add the public scenario name to `NamedEvents`.
+1. Add the public scenario name to `EventType`.
 2. Add one focused `EventRuleBase` implementation under the appropriate `Rules/<Area>` folder.
 3. Declare the exact channel and positive event IDs.